wp-plugins/contact-form-7-newsletter/readme.txt

 * Liftoff!

 == Upgrade Notice ==

+= 1.0.2 =
+* Fixed issue with first-time form setup potentially breaking sites with PHP warnings, <a href="http://wordpress.org/support/topic/plugin-contact-form-7-constant-contact-plugin-doesnt-work-with-php-version-5310">as reported here</a>

 = 1.0.1 =
 * Improved documentation: there is now inline help when setting up form integration.